-The Free Electrons team wishes you a Happy New Year for 2013, with success in your professional and personal projects, and in contributing to other people’s lives.
-We are taking this opportunity to give some news about Free Electrons.
+The Bootlin team wishes you a Happy New Year for 2013, with success in your professional and personal projects, and in contributing to other people’s lives.
+We are taking this opportunity to give some news about Bootlin.

-In 2012, Free Electrons continued to work on multiple development projects.
+In 2012, Bootlin continued to work on multiple development projects.
 The main difference with 2011 is that the projects were much longer.
 Here are the most important ones:

 - Linux kernel code development, adding and maintaining support for Marvell Armada 370 and Armada XP ARM SoCs in the mainline Linux kernel.
 Months of engineering work!
 Our commits appear on git.kernel.org.